pwyf/ati/2018/agencies/ebrd.md

 ---

-- The European Bank for Reconstruction and Development (EBRD) remains in the fair category from 2016
-- They have increased their frequency of publication, now publishing on at least a monthly basis (previously quarterly)
+EBRD remains in the 'fair' category.
+It has increased its frequency of publication, now publishing on at least a monthly basis, up from quarterly in 2016.
-- Allocation policy and objectives are now published to the IATI registry.
+It has improved the comprehensiveness of its publication, adding allocation policy, total and project budgets as well as objectives to the IATI Registry.
-- Total budgets are now available and published in IATI, and project budgets are also now published in an IATI format for some activities.
-However, the finance and budgets component is still the one in which EBRD achieves its lowest rank.
+The Finance and budgets component, however, is still the one in which EBRD achieves its lowest rank, for example, not providing disaggregated budgets and capital spend information.
-- EBRD perform well on the project attributes component, but their activity titles failed sampling due to heavy use of acronyms
+EBRD performs well on the Project attributes component, barring sub-national locations, which are available only sometimes.
-- Despite a low overall score on the performance component, they actually ranked relatively highly, by virtue of publishing objectives documents for all current activities
+The EBRD also failed on some basic elements of its data such as titles, which include many acronyms that make it difficult for external people to understand.
+There is also room for improvement in the provision of Performance-related information.
+The EBRD only scores for objectives as other indicators, such as results, are not consistently available.

 ---

-Recommendations go here.
+The EBRD should make improvements to the publication of its financial and budgetary data to include disaggregated budgets and capital spend information.

+It should also consistently share contractual information as well as provide subnational data.

+The EBRD should make sure that basic elements such as titles of projects can be understood by non-experts.

+It should also make further improvements with regards to the provision of performance-related information.

+The EBRD should also consider further extending its transparency efforts to all private sector operations and share best practice with other DFIs.

+To demonstrate the impact of transparency on development work, the EBRD should take responsibility to promote the use of the data they publish, internally to promote coordination and effectiveness; and externally to explore online and in-person feedback loops, including at country level

 ---